This is the Family Tree DNA supported Stark Family Y-DNA Project web site

 Welcome to the Stark Family Y-DNA Project.
-My name is Clovis LaFleur, one of the volunteer Administrators of the Stark Family Y-DNA Project.
-Sheila Schmutz and Gwen Boyer Bjorkman are also volunteer Administrators of the project.
+Caroline Feist, Gwen Boyer Bjorkman, and Sheila Schmutz are the volunteer Administrators of the project.
 Each of us have been Administrators for a number of years and have experience analyzing Y-DNA results and Stark Family genealogy.
 If we can be of assistance explaining the Genetic results; or assist in your genealogical research, please let us know.
 For many years this project was lead by Clovis LaFleur who helped many members with their genealogical research.
 He chose to retire from this role in the summer of 2018.

-Sheila Schmutz maintains a website with charts showing the Project Members Lines of Descent from their shared Stark ancestors.
+Sheila (nee Stark) Schmutz maintains a website with charts showing the Project Members Lines of Descent from their shared Stark ancestors.
 Enter in your browser or click on http://homepage.usask.ca/~schmutz/StarkLines.html to access that web page.
 If your line is missing and you would like it added, please email her at email@example.com A Google searchable website that contains some of the basic information (but no charts) can be found at

 Who Can Join

-Membership is restricted to Males with one of the above Project Surnames or a derivative.
+Membership is restricted to Males and/or their sponsors with the surname Stark, Starke, Starks, Starkes, or a derivative.
 The male Y-chromosome is handed down from father to son relatively unchanged through the generations.
 A comparison of the Y-DNA of two males with the same surname can determine their relatedness to each other.
 Groups of males with the same surname so tested and compared can define family groups and establish a probability they have a most recent common ancestor within the time frame that surnames were adopted in Western Europe (about the 13th and 14th centuries).

 This is an example of the benefits of combining genealogical research with Y-DNA testing.
 Even if a person doesn’t know their ancestry, a Y-DNA test may reveal their relatedness to one or more of the participants in this project.

 Because Family Tree DNA supports "surname projects," they have been selected to perform the Genealogical DNA testing and analysis.
 FTDNA is one of the more prominent research firms in this field and as of 2019, the only one offering Y testing.
 The Houston, Texas based company was founded strictly for performing genealogical DNA testing and analysis.
 They work closely with Dr. Michael Hammer of the University of Arizona who is actively pursuing DNA surname research.

 Y-DNA Test Kit